hashgraph/hedera-services/hedera-node/docs/lambdas.md

 ## Abstract

 We propose Hiero **lambdas**, lightweight EVM functions that users can **install** on their entities to extend and customize the native protocol.
-After a lambda is installed to an entity, relevant transactions reference it by id to apply its custom logic.
+After a lambda is installed to an entity, transactions reference it by id to apply its custom logic.

-A lambda does not have a `ContractID` or EVM address; it cannot be called via the Hedera API (HAPI); and it cannot hold HBAR or Hedera Token Service (HTS) assets.
-To further encourage lightweight usage, lambdas default to an execution mode that reverts on any opcode usage that would require the network to externalize a call trace.
-(Users can pay a higher fee to enable full execution mode and externalize the call trace for a lambda.)
+A lambda does not have a `ContractID` or EVM address.
+It cannot be called via the Hedera API (HAPI), and it cannot hold HBAR or Hedera Token Service (HTS) assets.
+Users can, however, install a lambda that reuses bytecode from an already deployed smart contract.
+We call such a lambda a **hook**, in contrast to **standalone** lambdas that are installed with their own bytecode.
+A hook lambda executes with `DELEGATECALL` at the top level so the shared bytecode sees the storage of the installed lambda currently executing it.

 The **type** of a lambda determines where it can be installed, which transactions can reference it, and exactly how the protocol applies its logic.
 For example, an allowance lambda can be installed on an account, referenced by a `CryptoTransfer` transaction, and the protocol executes it to decide if the `CryptoTransfer` can succeed.
-All types of lambdas use EVM **application binary interfaces (ABI)** to ensure a clear contract between the protocol and user-defined logic.
+All types of lambdas use an EVM **application binary interface (ABI)** to ensure a clear contract between the protocol and user-defined logic.

-Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, Hiero lambdas belong to a single owner who can directly update their storage via a `LambdaSStore` transaction.
-This streamlined design enables fast, low-cost adjustments to a lambda with less overhead than a typical `ConsensusSubmitMessage`; and far less than a `ContractCall`.
+Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambdas belong to a single owner who can directly update their storage via a `LambdaSStore` transaction.
+This streamlined design supports fast, low-cost adjustments to a lambda with less overhead than a typical `ConsensusSubmitMessage`; and far less than a `ContractCall`.

-As an application, we also introduce a **transfer allowance** lambda type that is installable on Hiero accounts and referenceable by `CryptoTransfer` transactions.
+As a first application of lambdas, we propose the **transfer allowance** lambda type that is installable on Hiero accounts and referenceable by `CryptoTransfer` transactions.
 We give two simple examples of transfer allowances.
 The first creates a one-time use passcode allowance; the second refines the native `receiver_sig_required` flag to permit just HTS token credits that do not incur custom fees.

 ## Motivation

-Hedera users frequently seek to customize native entities instead of migrating their decentralized applications (dApps) to purely EVM-based smart contracts.
+Hedera users often want to customize native entities instead of migrating their decentralized applications (dApps) to purely EVM-based smart contracts.
 We see this in multiple proposals:
 - [HIP-18: Custom Hedera Token Service Fees](https://hips.hedera.com/hip/hip-18) introduced custom fee payments for HTS transfers.
 - [HIP-904: Frictionless Airdrops](https://hips.hedera.com/hip/hip-904) enabled more permissive token association policies.